ADVISORY USA-CAPITOL/SECURITY

-WASHINGTON, D.C. - Supporters of the defendants being prosecuted for their actions at the U.S. Capitol last January 6 hold a "Justice for J6" rally in the area between Union Station and the Capitol.
-The Metropolitan Police Department has postponed vacation days requested by its officers for that day and will place its entire force on an emergency mobilization.
+WASHINGTON, D.C. - View of the U.S. Capitol ahead of a planned "Justice for J6" rally in the area between Union Station and the Capitol by supporters of the defendants being prosecuted for their actions at the U.S. Capitol last January 6.

+The Metropolitan Police Department has postponed vacation days requested by its officers for Saturday (September 18) and will place its entire force on an emergency mobilization.

 SCHEDULE: